CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
 The back-end depends on the [thumbnail server](https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provide video urls.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

+The system defines the final label by aggregating answers from citizens and researchers.
+At least two volunteers or one researcher will review each video.
+If the answers from the two volunteers agree, the system marks the video according to the agreement.
+Otherwise, another volunteer or researcher will review the video, and the result is aggregated based on majority voting.

 This tool is tested and worked on:
 - macOS Mojave
-  - Chrome 76
+  - Chrome 77
   - Safari 12
   - Firefox 68
 - Windows 10
-  - Chrome 76
+  - Chrome 77
   - Firefox 68
   - Edge 44
-- Android 8
+- Android 7, 8, 9, and 10
-  - Chrome 76
+  - Chrome 77
   - Firefox 68
-- iOS 12
+- iOS 12 and 13
-  - Chrome 76
+  - Chrome 77
-  - Safari 12
+  - Safari
   - Firefox 18

 ### Table of Content